tockawaffle/DNS-AutoChanger/README.md

 ### How do I use this?
 It's really simple, being honest, all you'll need is to fill all environment variables and then run the script, and that's it, really.
-You might want to change the time of the cronjob since the default for it is to check the DNS every minute.

 This won't be noticed by anyone, so I'm not going to make a detailed wiki on it.